DKarandikar/ising-model/README.md

 Overall, the script should try to flip a spin (n_0 + n_max)* move_n * T_steps times per graph

 ## Changelog

+### [0.4.2] - 29/01/2017

+- Finished migrating to cython code
+- Anything that doesn't require matplotlib should now be in the pyd file
+- Significant speed increase as a result

 ### [0.4.1] - 28/01/2017